Racehorse injuries: Respiratory system

 The equine respiratory system consists of the nostrils, pharynx (throat), larynx (voice box), trachea (windpipe), diaphragm, and lungs.

 Exercise induced pulmonary hemorrhage (EIPH) is bleeding in the lungs.
 There are many theories regarding the causes of EIPH.
 The most widely accepted theory is that the high blood pressure from heavy exercise coupled with vacuum-like effects that occur during a deep inhalation causes the capillaries to rupture.
 The prevalence of EIPH varies with the method used to detect it and the frequency with which horses are examined.
 Almost all Thoroughbred racehorses in active training have some degree of EIPH, as many as 93% according to The Merck Veterinary Manual.
-When examined after each of three races, 87% of Standardbred racehorses had evidence of EIPH on at least one occasion.
-That suggests that EIPH is as common in Standardbred racehorses as it is in Thoroughbred racehorses.
+When examined after each of three races, 87% of Standardbred racehorses had evidence of EIPH on at least one occasion, suggesting that EIPH is as common in Standardbred racehorses as it is in Thoroughbred racehorses.
 Higher degrees of EIPH undoubtedly result in poor performance and, on rare occasions, death.

 Epistaxis is EIPH characterized by blood appearing at the nostrils.
 Epistaxis is observed in approximately 5% of horses with EIPH.
 There are slight differences in the definition of a "bleeder" in various racing jurisdictions throughout the world.
 Some jurisdictions define bleeding as the appearance of blood at both nostrils, while other jurisdictions only require the appearance of blood at one nostril.
 There are also various regulations for each incident of bleeding throughout the world.